lastmeta/maestro_tcl/intuition.md

           2 5 |12
           3 4 |12

 So we have a list of things we think might lead to 35. and 34 is in that list.
 We could at this point return the whole list or repeat the process on each item in the list (perhaps in order of their likeliness) to find something in the main table that would would be an option to travel to and explore.
-I'm not to happy about just adding up aggregates but whatever.
+I'm not to happy about just adding up aggregates but whatever. it maybe better to create a score out of the median and the aggregate or something, idk, at that point i think you're just trying to do surgery with a butchers knife - what you really want is a fine tuned model comparison, with all the precision of a scalpel, not aggregated blunt objects.
+But at the moment I'm afraid this is the best I can do.
+Is it good enough?

 I feel like there should be an even more fine tuned way to do this - like a next step that prunes it down even further or something.
 Well we could look in the main table and say, look have I seen 24, 25, or 34? if so have I done every action at those locations? if no, then perhaps we go to one of those locations and do the actions that are missing.
 Now, what about actions, I didn't include them but theoretically they're no different than different indexes of the state. so lets explore that together now.